-Required documentation for learning disabilities includes an Educational or Psychological Assessment that has been completed within the last three years .
-A doctorate level professional must sign this assessment, and state precise required accommodations.
+Required documentation for learning disabilities includes an Educational or Psychological Assessment that has been completed within the last three years.
+A licensed doctorate level professional must sign this assessment and state precise required accommodations.
 Please note that IEPs are not acceptable documentation for colleges and universities unless the IEP contains the above documentation.
-Therefore, all duel-enrolled students, including Move On When Ready (MOWR), must adhere to the same requirements.
+Therefore, all dual-enrolled students must adhere to the same requirements.

 Students that are disclosing ADD/ADHD may follow the same requirements as learning disabilities (above).
-An alternative method for such students is to obtain a letter from their treating physician.
-The letter must be on physician’s letterhead; dated within the last 3 years; include a statement regarding how diagnosis was obtained, with precise accommodations listed (extended testing time must state amount of extra time); and signed by a physician.
-Again, the document must be mailed to Nell Hoyle at the address above.
+An alternative method for ADD/ADHD students is to obtain a letter from their treating physician.
+The letter must be on the physician’s letterhead; dated within the last 3 years; including a statement regarding how the diagnosis was obtained, with precise accommodations listed (extended testing time must state the amount of extra time); and signed by a physician.
+Again, the document must be mailed to Special Support Services at the address above.

-Upon receipt of a student’s TMU Disclosure of Disability Form and required documentation, the student will be contacted by Special Support Services to schedule an appointment.
-Special Support Services will contact online students regarding the time extensions once all documentation are received.
-Students should check their email on a consistent basis in an effort to obtain their documentation to provide to their professors.
+Upon receipt of a student’s Disclosure of Disability Form and required documentation, the student will be contacted by Special Support Services to schedule an appointment.
+Special Support Services will contact online students regarding the time extensions once all documentation is received.
+Students should check their TMU email on a consistent basis to obtain the documentation to provide to their professors.

 Please be aware that accommodations are not retroactive.
-Please contact Nell Hoyle at firstname.lastname@example.org or 706-878-0787 if you require additional information.
+Please contact us at SAS@truett.edu or 706-878-0787 if you require additional information.

 Policies and Procedures

 Truett McConnell University adheres to the following policies and procedures when addressing denial of or dissatisfaction with accommodations and/or services provided by the Office of Special Support Services: